-Netlify offers two different SSL solutions: Basic SSL and Full SSL
+Netlify offers three different SSL solutions: Netlify SSL, Custom SSL, and Full SSL

 Basic SSL is based on a browser standard called SNI.
 Without SNI, the browser will never send the domain name of the site in clear text, but requires an encrypted connection first.
 This means that when you’re serving sites for lots of different domains (like our CDN edge nodes are), you need a dedicated IP address for each domain or a very large shared certificate that lists all possible domains on the service.

 With SNI, the browser sends the domain in cleartext before opening an encrypted connection, and this gives our CDN edge nodes a chance to pick the right certificate for the domain and use that for the encryption handshake.